miohtama/webkivy/README.rst

 Features
 ========

-* "Just bunch of files" (JBOF) deployment model - use any hosting service or local wi-fi to serve your application without complexity of mobile application deployment
+* "Just bunch of files" (JBOF) deployment model: use wi-fi, shared hosting, Apache, Amazon S3, gist.github.com, pasteboard or anything that serves HTTP to deploy your application

 * Live reload of code